turboapps/docs/server/overview/overview.md

 - Run multiple versions of applications side-by-side without conflicts or dependencies.
 Turbo containers run in isolated sandboxed environments.
 This enables you to avoid conflicts and dependency issues associated with natively-installed applications.

-- Migrate with confidence to Microsoft Windows 10.
+- Migrate with confidence to Microsoft Windows 11 or Windows 10.
 Turbo enables you to run legacy applications as they stand on newer operating systems, including Microsoft Windows 7 and 8/8.1, without the need to recode, retest, or reinstall.

 #### Supported Platforms

 Turbo Server is compatible with the following platforms:

+- Microsoft Windows Server 2022
 - Microsoft Windows Server 2019
 - Microsoft Windows Server 2016
 - Microsoft Windows Server 2012 R2
+- Microsoft Windows 11 Enterprise multi-session (Azure)
+- Microsoft Windows 10 Enterprise multi-session (Azure)

-Turbo Server supports x86 (32-bit) and x64 (64-bit) processor architectures.
+Turbo Server supports x64 (64-bit) processor architectures.

-End users can access Turbo Server from Microsoft Windows 10, Microsoft Windows 8.1, Microsoft Windows 8, and Microsoft Windows 7 platforms.
-Turbo Portal Server supports Microsoft Edge, Internet Explorer, Chrome, Safari, Firefox, Opera, and other HTML5-compliant browsers.
+End users can access Turbo Server from Microsoft Windows 11, Microsoft Windows 10, Microsoft Windows 8.1, Microsoft Windows 8, and Microsoft Windows 7 platforms.
+Turbo Portal Server supports Microsoft Edge, Chrome, Safari, Firefox, Opera, and other HTML5-compliant browsers.

-**Note:** Versions of Internet Explorer prior to Internet Explorer 8 are not supported.
-If you are accessing the Portal Site with a newer version of Internet Explorer, but experiencing problems, be sure to disable compatibility mode.
-This feature is enabled automatically for intranet sites and serves to emulate Internet Explorer 7 which is not supported by the Portal Site.
+**Note:** Internet Explorer 11 is partially supported by the server administration site and is not supported by the portal dashboard.
+If you are experiencing problems with Internet Explorer 11 on the sever administration site, be sure to disable compatibility mode.
+This feature is enabled automatically for intranet sites and serves to emulate Internet Explorer 7 which is not supported by the administration site.